Kuplynx/Kuplynx/README.md

   - V
   - Rust
   - Go
-Currently working on my portfolio, but other projects may come up such as a real implementation of [https://github.com/ottomated/reqlang](Reqlang)
+Currently working on my portfolio, but other projects may come up such as a real implementation of ottomated/reqlang.
+Will also develop a ton of libraries for personal use, maybe initially written in V and bindings?